Python-shaped syntax.

 Rich Type System

-Static typing with generics, nullable types, isinstance checks, and full type inference.
+Static typing with generics, nullable types, collection generics (list[int], dict[str, float]), pointer types, typed declarations, and full type inference.

 LSP Server